kofu145/Easel-Pong-Tutorial/1 - Setting things up.md

 // I named my EaselPong, but yours would probably be your ProjectName. using EaselPong;
 ```
-Next we'll initialize and instantiate a super basic ``GameSettings`` object, to let Easel know some basic properties of our window.
+Next we'll initialize and instantiate a ``GameSettings`` object, to let Easel know some basic properties of our window.
 There's quite a few different parameters we can set here, but we won't worry about them in this tutorial.
 ```cs
 GameSettings gameSettings = new GameSettings()
 {